karimtabet/bagslash_ef_project/README.md

 # Bagslash URL Redirect - For Education First

-A programming challend for Education First.
+A programming challenge for Education First.
 The app can be viewed at http://bagslash.com (This is an unused domain name of mine that I have repurposed for this project).
 The project can be built either using a virtualenv or docker